|

 quiet.
 The city spreads from the large harbor up into

-the hills behind it and is crowned by an enormous
+the hills and mountains behind it and is crowned by an enormous

 castle whose foundations were laid during the time of